 If an employee has a documented back impairment and a chiropractor is recommending periodic breaks for stretches and rest, then that could make sense.
 Chiropractors are trained to manage back impairments and their symptoms.

-On the contrary, it becomes tricky if a chiropractor is providing medical documentation for someone with a mental health impairment, something a chiropractor is typically not trained to diagnosis or treat.
-So in this case, an employer may want to find out if the chiropractor is qualified to diagnose or treatment mental health impairments and if not, the employer can probably refuse to accept the documentation.
+On the contrary, it becomes tricky if a chiropractor is providing medical documentation for someone with a mental health condition, something a chiropractor is typically not trained to diagnosis or treat.
+So in this case, an employer may want to find out if the chiropractor is qualified to diagnose or treatment mental health conditions and if not, the employer can probably refuse to accept the documentation.

 So it is a case-by-case determination when choosing to accept documentation from non-traditional providers; there is no hard and fast rule.